Suzanne L. Turner Assistant Professor

 MURP University of New Orleans

-Haley Blakeman, FASLA, holds the Suzanne L. Turner Professorship at the Robert Reich School of Landscape Architecture at Louisiana State University.
-In addition to teaching, she serves as the undergraduate coordinator.
+Haley Blakeman, FASLA, is the associate director of the at the LSU Robert Reich School of Landscape Architecture.
+She holds the Suzanne L. Turner Professorship.
 Haley received her BLA from Louisiana State University and her Master of Urban and Regional Planning (MURP) from the University of New Orleans.
 She is a licensed landscape architect and a certified planner, with over 20 years of professional experience.

 Prior to teaching at LSU, Haley was the vice president for the Center for Planning Excellence, where she helped define organizational strategy in order to maximize the non-profit’s impact, oversee workflow and optimize staff productivity.
 Haley has practiced urban planning and landscape architecture at a variety of scales, from comprehensive planning to detail site design.
 She has been involved at all levels of design from concept to construction details, project and client management, and the creation and direction of a for-profit implementation program for a private non-profit.
 Throughout her career, Haley’s design work has incorporated both natural systems and community engagement into every project despite the scale or location.
 Her varied work experience has given her a variety of perspectives and the context needed to be a creative problem solver.